EXA-UQ/EXAUQ-Toolbox/docs/cli/first-walkthrough.md

 ```
 (exauq)> help submit
-Usage: submit [-h] [-f FILE] [inputs [...]]
+Usage: submit [-h] [-f FILE] [-l LEVEL] [inputs [...]]

-Submit a job to the simulator.
+Submit jobs to the simulator.

 positional arguments:
   inputs             The inputs to submit to the simulator.

 optional arguments:
   -h, --help         show this help message and exit
   -f, --file FILE    A path to a csv file containing inputs to submit to the simulator.
+  -l, --level LEVEL  The level of the hardware interface to use for the simulation.

 (exauq)>
 ```

-### Submitting jobs
+### Submitting Jobs

 A _job_ consists of sending a single _input_ to the simulator.
-(Note that an _input_ will in general consist of multiple coordinates.)
+(Note that an _input_ will generally consist of multiple coordinates.)
 In our example, we specified that the simulator takes in 3-dimensional inputs when creating the workspace.
-We can submit an input to the simulator with the `submit` command, as a comma-separated list of numbers.
+We can submit an input to the simulator with the `submit` command, providing a comma-separated list of numbers.
 For example, to submit the input `(1.111, 2.222, 9.999)`, we enter the following into the application:

 ```
 (exauq)> submit 1.111,2.222,9.999